Privacy

 What about other Health and Social Care Professionals?

-As Amy adheres to the GDPR any contact, relating to you, with other health care professionals would only be made with your signed consent.
+Any contact Amy makes with other health care professionals regarding you, would only be made with your signed consent.
 For example, if she were to write to your GP to notify them of your sessions with her, and then notify them of the sessions ending, she would only do this if you were to sign specific consent.

 Exceptions: